©Photo by iStock: recep-bg

 Say “Yes” to Packaging

-Japan is known for over-packaging but with a baby, this has saved me in many situations.
-Save plastic bags for dirty clothes, dirty diapers, and general trash, as it is not always easy to find public waste bins.
+Japan is known for overpackaging, but with a baby, this has saved me in many situations.
+Save plastic bags for dirty clothes, dirty diapers and general trash, as it is not always easy to find public waste bins.
 Save product packages, which are usually really nice cardboard boxes, and give them to your little one as a toy.

 Conbini to the Rescue

-Conbini, the savior!
+Conbini (convenience store), the savior!
 I really didn’t appreciate the availability of convenience stores until I brought my hungry son to Tokyo.
 When he wants food, he needs it right away.
 His favorite snacks were the onigiri, or rice balls (or should I say triangles?) and the nikuman, which is a fluffy bread filled with tender meat.
 Convenience stores also help with any other objects you may need, including hand towels, wet tissues, baby food and more.
 Some even have rest areas, where you can sit and hide from the heat.

 Train Access

 When waiting for the train, look on the platform for priority access signs, which have a bit more space for you to enter.
 Sometimes, the priority access cars have a whole section, void of seats, for wheelchairs and strollers.
+Once inside, don’t hesitate to tap the snoozers on the shoulders and politely remind them that the seats are for you not for them.

 Rainy Day?
 Plan Anyway